-The exclusion of from 3 to over 10 predicted cycles of fire results from a combination of fire suppression, elimination of Native American ignitions, and elimination of fine fuels from prior livestock grazing.
-Small trees, most of which would have been killed in the historic fire regime, have been allowed to grow for over a century, converting park-like ponderosa pine forests into multi-layered, dense forests with a smaller proportion of pines.

-Large, old ponderosa pines, which are resistant to fire and important for many wildlife species, have become less prevalent due to logging, recent uncharacteristic fires, and moisture stress.
-These trees thrived in the open conditions maintained by frequent low intensity fire but do not get sufficient sun and moisture in dense forests.
+ı majority of these Sierran forests have been radically YEAR FIRE_NAME altered and now exhibit substantially increased 2001 MARTIS densities of trees, a higher proportion of white fir, 2001 GAP Douglas fir, and incense cedar, and greater 1996 COLUMBIA HILL susceptibility to insects and disease.
+1994 HIRSCHDALE basephonity to insects and assesser 1994 TRAUNER l The evaluation of from 2 to even 10 mediated evalua 1988 49'ER The exclusion of from 3 to over 10 predicted cycles 1987 PALMER of fire results from a combination of fire suppression, 1977 FREEWAY elimination of Native American ignitions, and 1976 KEYSTONE elimination of fine fuels from prior livestock grazing.
+1976 OAKTREE Small trees, most of which would have been killed in 1961 BILDERBACK the historic fire regime, have been allowed to grow 1961 SELBY #2 for over a century, converting park-like ponderosa 1961 MAYS pine forests into multi-layered, dense forests with a 1960 DONNER RIDGE smaller proportion of pines.
+1960 NORTH SAN JUAN • • • 1960 NEWNAN LIGHTNIN Large, old ponderosa pines, which are resistant to 1955 SNOW TENT 5 , 1 , frequent low intensity fire but do not get sufficient sun and moisture in dense forests.